 - Now, choose the Open or Restore an existing company option.

 - Browse for and open the company file that is moved to C: drive.

 - Now, the user is supposed to create a Portable company file.

-- Once done with that, choose the File menu and opt for the Close QuickBooks company option.
+- Once done with that, you need to choose the File menu and opt for the Close QuickBooks company option.
 Followed by, reopening QuickBooks.

-- Afterward, choose the option to Restore a Portable file and hit the Next tab.
+- Afterwards, choose the option to Restore a Portable file and hit the Next tab.

 - Find the Portable file created earlier and then open the same, followed by hitting the Next tab.